-- 7.47 The Review Panel and the reviewer will have responsibility for preparing an outline action plan, to accompany the draft report for presentation and discussion by the Board.
-The action plan should reflect the learning identified in the adult practice review report, including where appropriate effective practice.
+- 7.49 The Review Panel and the reviewer will have responsibility for preparing an outline action plan, to accompany the draft child practice review report for presentation and discussion by the Board.
+The action plan should reflect the learning identified in the child practice review report, including where appropriate effective practice.
 The actions may be directed either at single agencies or require multi-agency action.
-The action plan should be outcome-focused and indicate how actions are intended to make a difference to local systems and adult protection practice. - 7.48 A finalised action plan should be prepared reflecting this discussion within four weeks of the Board's consideration of the report, and sent to the Chair of the Board for signing off by the partner agencies.
-The action plan should have a clear focus on improving outcomes for individuals and their families - 7.49 The action plan will be reviewed and progress monitored by the Review Sub-Group and reported to the Board.
+The action plan should be outcome-focused and indicate how actions are intended to make a difference to local systems and child protection practice. - 7.50 The finalised action plan should be prepared by the Review Panel and the reviewer reflecting discussion by the Board.
+This should be within four weeks of the Board's consideration of the report, and sent to the Chair of the Board for signing off by the partner agencies.
+The action plan should have a clear focus on improving outcomes for children and their families.
+It should then be sent to the Welsh Government for information. - 7.51 The action plan will be reviewed and progress monitored by the Review Sub-Group and reported to the Board.
 This must include wide dissemination of the report and action plan to staff, as appropriate.
-Consideration will be required by the respective Board sub-groups of the critical learning points and how they will be incorporated into any changes in operational systems and practice, training and supervision, and in shaping priorities for future work undertaken by the Board. - 7.50 Action plans should lead to improvements in safeguarding practice and the Board will need to ensure they are carefully audited to see whether they have been carried out and with what effect, and whether they are achieving the intended outcomes. - 7.51 The reviewer may be requested by the Review Panel, as part of taking forward the action plan, to undertake an event with staff groups either to disseminate what has been learned or to follow-up the impact on practice of changes being made as the result of learning from the review. - 7.52 The Training Sub-Group and Audit Sub-Group will need to include any issues emerging from the concise review in the Board's future training and audit programmes or incorporate into the work programme of the Multi-Agency Professional Forum. - 7.53 On completion of the work, the action plan will need to be signed off by the Board and a report made to the Safeguarding Team of the Welsh Government about the difference the actions taken have made to practice.
+Consideration will be required by the respective Board sub-groups of the critical learning points and how they will be incorporated into any changes in operational systems and practice, training and supervision, and in shaping priorities for future work undertaken by the Board. - 7.52 Action plans should lead to improvements in safeguarding practice and the Board will need to ensure they are carefully audited to see whether they have been carried out and with what effect, and whether they are achieving the intended outcomes. - 7.53 The reviewer may be requested by the Review Panel, as part of taking forward the action plan, to undertake an event with staff groups either to disseminate what has been learned or to follow-up the impact on practice of changes being made as the result of learning from the review. - 7.54 The Training Sub-Group and Audit Sub-Group will need to include any issues emerging from the review in the Board's future training and audit programmes or incorporate into the work programme of the Multi-Agency Professional Forum. - 7.55 On completion of the work, the action plan will need to be signed off by the Board and a report made to the Safeguarding Team of the Welsh Government about the difference the actions have made to practice.

-8 Applying the adult practice review process to historic abuse
+8 Applying the child practice review process to historic abuse